ucfopen/UDOIT/INSTALL.md

 This command copies the `.env.example` into `.env`, creating the `.env` file in the process if it does not exist.

 2. Open `.env` with a text editor (i.e. Notepad, VS Code, etc.) and make the necessary changes to the following variables:
    - `APP_ENV`: If you are setting up a development environment, change this to `dev` and follow the steps in [Installing Composer Dependencies](#installing-composer-dependencies) without the `--no-dev` flag to obtain all of the development packages.
 Otherwise, leave it as `prod`.
    - `DATABASE_URL`: If you are hosting UDOIT on Docker or your local machine, leave it as it is.
 Otherwise, change it to your database URL.
    - `BASE_URL`: If you are hosting UDOIT on Docker or your local machine, leave it as it is.
 Otherwise, change it to the URL of your instance of UDOIT.
    - `WEBPACK_PUBLIC_PATH`: Uf you are hosting UDOIT on Docker or your local machine, leave it as it is.
 Otherwise, change it to match the `BASE_URL`in such a way that `/build` is located at the root of the `BASE_URL` (Example:  If your `BASE_URL` is set to `http://127.0.0.1:8000`, your `WEBPACK_PUBLIC_PATH` should be `/build`).
    	- `APP_LMS`: `canvas` for Canvas LMS. `d2l` for D2l Brightspace LMS.
    - `JWK_BASE_URL`: If you are self-hosting Canvas, you may set it to the URL of your instance of Canvas.
 (Example: `JWK_BASE_URL="https://canvas.dev.myschool.edu"`)
    	- `DEFAULT_LANG`: (optional)  `en` for English. `es` for Spanish.
 This is English by default.
+3. Copy the contents of `ins.env.example` over to a new file called `ins.env`, and keep it in mind for when you're asked to fill out the institutions table.
+The `makefile` has a command to speed up this process.

 ## Installation

-### Option 1.
-Docker
+### Option 1: Docker
 We provide a fast and simple way of setting up a local UDOIT instance through Docker.

 1. Install [Docker Desktop](https://docs.docker.com/get-docker/).
 This will install Docker and Docker Compose on your system.
 	> Alternatively, you may install Docker and [Docker Compose](https://docs.docker.com/compose/install/) individually.

 2. Build the Containers

 ```
     make start
 ```